 Trauma ScreenTIME is a five-year initiative to improve child trauma screening across child-serving systems in Connecticut and nationwide.
 Trauma ScreenTIME helps child-serving systems implement screening by developing an online training that can be used by all child-serving professionals.
 Screening children for trauma in everyday settings such as schools, child care, and primary care can play an important role in identifying and supporting children who have experienced trauma.
 Professionals in child-serving systems are often reluctant to implement screening due to a lack of knowledge about how to do it effectively and uncertainty about managing disclosures, how to support children and families, and where to refer children to treatment.

-The training utilizes best practices in trauma screening, recommendations from child-serving professionals, and input from family members with lived experience.
-It is designed to help schools, primary care, child welfare, juvenile justice, and early childhood systems:
+The ScreenTIME courses utilize best practices in trauma screening, recommendations from child-serving professionals, and input from family members with lived experience.
+They will help schools, primary care, child welfare, juvenile justice, and early childhood systems:

 - improve the early identification of children suffering from traumatic stress

 - provide strategies for talking with and supporting children impacted by trauma and their families

 - connect children to evidence-based treatment and other services when needed